enechange/EnergyDataSimulationChallenge/README.md

 The deadline for Challenge 1 is 30th September.
 Please commit files and make a Pull Request by the deadline.

+### Reward

+* Winner (max 2 people) will be kindly offered the position for Paid Internship.
+(3-month programme, competitive salary.)
+* Accommodation (private room) and your desk at Co-Working space in Cambridge, UK will be provided for FREE if you wish to work with us here.
+* Or, you can still work from your own place remotely.
+* After Successful 3-month programme, we could offer other positions (permanent position, longer contract, additional intern etc.)

 ## Challenge 2 - Web Application

 Please create a web application to show each user's energy usages with time-series graph.